 - All updates and fixes are your own responsibility

-Unsurprisingly then, you’re going to save a lot of money when it comes to the initial purchase when using a cloud system.
+Unsurprisingly then, you’re going to save a lot of money when it comes to the initial purchase when using a cloud based digital signage system.
 There’s going to be a fixed monthly cost, but this is easily maintained so long as you set aside a budget for it.

 Safety is also heightened, with the cloud host able to provide a secondary line of protection in the form of their own firewall.
 One disadvantage could occur if, for example, you had an on-premise event management system which needed to interact with a cloud-hosted data source.